anclist/first-ajax/README.md

 Step 3 - Using Information in the Response

 4. Wow what a ride!
 I came all the way from the server!

+Step 4 - When Things Go Wrong...

+3. What is the new HTTP status code?

+500